planettbh/DiscoSpam/README.md

 A trash discord spammer made by planet#2024

 Dependencies/Imported Libs:
   PyAutoGui
   String
   Time

-- If nothing is inputted/spammed, its either your discord freezing (usually low end) or PyAutoGui doesnt work for you.
+- If nothing is inputted/spammed, its either your application freezing (usually low end PCs have this problem) or PyAutoGui isnt working.